guardian/consent-management-platform/README.md

 }
 ```

-If `options.isInUS` is missing, `init` will default to running in TCF mode.
+If `InitOptions.isInUS` is missing, `init` will default to running in TCF mode.

 ### onConsentNotification

 `onConsentNotification(callback: ConsentCallack): void`

 When `onConsentNotification` is called it will add the supplied callback to a list of a callbacks.
-These callbacks will be fired when 1) the consent state is first obtained, and 2) the consent state is changed (eg. if a user resurfaces the privacy manager and makes change to their privacy preferences).
-If the consent state is already know when `onConsentNotification` is called the callback is fired immediately.
+These will be fired when 1) after the consent state is first checked, and 2) the consent state changes (eg. if a user resurfaces the privacy manager and makes change to their privacy preferences).
+If the consent state is already known when `onConsentNotification` is called the callback is fired immediately.
 The signatures for the callback function and its parameters are:

 ```
 interface TcfState {